phsarah/file-transaction-tracker/README.md

 1. Make sure you have Node.js installed on your machine.
 2. Clone this repository.
 3. In the project root directory, run the command `npm install` to install the dependencies.
-4. Run the command `npm start` to start the server.
+4. Run the command `npm run test` to run the tests.
-5. Access the API through the URL `http://localhost:3000`.
+5. To get the code coverage of the tests, run the command `npm run test-coverage`.

+The `npm run test` command will run the tests and display the results in the terminal.
+The `npm run test-coverage` command will generate a code coverage report that you can access in the "coverage" directory of the project.

+Make sure all the requirements and dependencies are properly installed before running the tests.

 ## Dependencies